More Than Training, My View

-- Body language has an important key role for the other species naturally follow us.
+Body language has an important key role for the other species that naturally follow us.

-- Whenever we move, the lead moves rhythmically without pressure (with a smile).
+The lead moves rhythmically without pressure (with a smile) whenever we move.
 When we stop, the lead touches the ground.

-- We should be aware that the lead is not natural for dogs.
+We should be aware that lead is not natural for dogs.

-- We must respect both sides of the lead, and that is why we should use a lead that allows a free movement without pressure (at least 1,70m length).
+We must respect both sides of the lead, so we should use a lead that allows free movement without pressure (at least 1,70m in length).

-- With the lead placed on our palm.
-We move forward, back and forth with no quick movements, we should give the opportunity to the other species to decide and follow us naturally, which is why our body language is so important.
+With the lead placed on our palms.
+We move forward, back and forth, with no quick movements.
+We should allow the other species to decide and follow us naturally, which is why our body language is so important.

-- Inevitably, some pressure can happen.
-We should deal with it in a kind way, and solve the problem efficiently according to the situation, without creating a harmful situation.
+Inevitably, some pressure can happen.
+We should deal with it kindly and solve the problem efficiently according to the situation, without creating a harmful situation.

 More than training—Communication

-- It is my opinion that we should practice mutuality communication, that is, a communication where the sender and receiver benefit from the interaction.
+I believe we should practice mutuality communication, where the sender and receiver benefit from the interaction.

-- I also believe that communication must be something natural and individual, without any tool between.
+I also believe communication must be natural and individual, without any tools.

-- Sometimes there are humans and nonhumans incompatible for a relationship and for communication, we need to keep in mind that we are not always able to communicate and we should not impose the communication and relationship as we want and whenever we want.
+Sometimes there are humans and nonhumans incompatible in a relationship and communication.
+We must remember that we are not always able to communicate, and we should not impose the communication and relationship as we want and whenever we want.

 More than training—Mutual respect and feedback

-Dr. Roger Abrantes (2015) in his book “Animal Training, My Way” considers that a relationship must be based on mutual respect independently of who is in it.
-Interacting with social species, allow us to create a bonding.
+Dr. Roger Abrantes (2015), in his book “Animal Training, My Way,” considers that a relationship must be based on mutual respect independently of who is in it.
+Interacting with social species allows us to create a bonding.
 Bonding in animal behavior is a biological process in which individuals of the same or different species develop a connection.
-The function of bonding is to facilitate co-operation (Abrantes, 2015).
+The function of bonding is to facilitate cooperation (Abrantes, 2015).

-Abrantes (2015) also refer we need to understand the other species and feeling a certain empathy with him.
-He describes emotional empathy as “the capacity to respond with an appropriate sentiment to someone’s psychological states” and cognitive empathy as “the capacity to understand someone’s perspective or feelings”.
+Abrantes (2015) also refers to the need to understand the other species and feel a particular empathy with them.
+He describes emotional empathy as “the capacity to respond with an appropriate sentiment to someone’s psychological states” and cognitive empathy as “the capacity to understand someone’s perspective or feelings.”

 Feedback exists between two variables whenever each affects the other.
-Positive feedback exists when the value of y tends to increase the value of x, which in turn increases the value of y.
+Positive feedback exists when the value of y tends to increase the value of x, which increases the value of y.

-Positive feedback systems are inherently unstable, but they can have certain advantages in complex systems containing built-in constraints.
+Positive feedback systems are inherently unstable but can have certain advantages in complex systems containing built-in constraints.

 Negative feedback systems are characterized by the situation where the value of x is diminished as the value of y increases.
 The consequence is that the value of y therefore decreases.

 The value of y is then said to be under negative feedback control.
-Such negative feedback systems are common in the control of animal behavior.
+Such negative feedback systems are standard in the management of animal behavior.

 Movement & Motivation System (Barata, 2008)

 I have an empirical approach to movement and motivation in animal training to be published in 2020.
-Bellow, I’ll give you a general idea of what I’ve been working (and still working) in the last 11 years about it.
+Bellow, I’ll give you a general idea of what I’ve been working on (and still working on) for the last 11 years.

-- Movement is the act of changing place or position of the whole body or by one or more of its parts.
+Movement is changing the place or position of the whole body or by one or more of its parts.
 Movement is one of the characteristics of living organisms.
-Every kind of movement catches our attention, especially the unexpected movements of another individual or object.
+Every movement catches our attention, especially the unexpected movements of another individual or object.

-- Motivation is all factors that cause an organism to behave or act in an objective or satisfactory way.
+Motivation is all factors that cause an organism to behave or act objectively or satisfactorily.

-- Motivation can be influenced by physiological drives (hunger, thirst, need for oxygen, sleep and rest, avoidance of pain, control of elimination, sexual desire, and heat and cold) or by external stimuli.
+Motivation can be influenced by physiological drives (hunger, thirst, need for oxygen, sleep and rest, avoidance of pain, control of elimination, sexual desire, and heat and cold) or external stimuli.

-My observations and practical analysis suggest that this system if correctly applied to the individual, creates a natural balance in communication during the training in order to receive the desired behaviors, and to prevent the undesirable behaviors provided by the factors that can be influenced at the moment; It increases the attention of the human to all present stimuli, increasing the probability of avoiding/preventing them; and it can be implemented together with other learning techniques (e.g social/asocial observational learning).
+My observations and practical analysis suggest that this system, if correctly applied to the individual, creates a natural balance in communication during the training to receive the desired behaviors and prevent the undesirable behaviors provided by the factors that can be influenced at the moment; It increases the attention of the human to all present stimuli, increasing the probability of avoiding/preventing them; and it can be implemented together with other learning techniques (e.g., social/asocial observational learning).

 Some factors that influence the M&M system

-- Environmental cues: All stimuli that can affect the concentration of the participants at the moment.
+Environmental cues: All stimuli can affect the participants’ concentration at the moment.

-- Animal economic: All the physiological and emotional factors at the moment that can affect the performance of the participants, including attention, decision-making, demand functions, motor-coordination, behavioral resilience (behavioral resilience: dealing with stress, adaptation, and the situation itself), game theory (situations where players choose different actions in an attempt to maximize their returns) and previous learning.
+Animal economic: All the physiological and emotional factors at the moment that can affect the performance of the participants, including attention, decision-making, demand functions, motor coordination, behavioral resilience (behavioral resilience: dealing with stress, adaptation, and the situation itself), game theory (cases where players choose different actions in an attempt to maximize their returns) and previous learning.

-- Human incompatibility: Inadequate training techniques or non-adaptation due to individual and/or environmental conditions at the time due to their emotional state and/or training procedures.
+Human incompatibility: Inadequate training techniques or non-adaptation due to individual and environmental conditions due to their emotional state and training procedures.

 Animal trainers questions

-I have a view that we should not “training” just because yes.
-So, I always use these three questions before spending the time and energy of myself and the other species.
+I believe we should not “train” just because, yes.
+So, I always use these three questions before spending time and energy on myself and the other species.

-- Why do I need to teach it?
-(Does the individual really need it and it worth spending the time and energy of both?)
+Why do I need to teach it?
+(Does the individual need it, and is it worth spending the time and energy of both?)